Last Updated on

 When left untouched for some time, the honey has the tendency to harden and crystallize.
 When this happens, it might not normally be possible to make use of the honey.
 That is because crystallized honey is extremely viscous and hence less likely to flow.
 You must de-crystallize the honey to let it flow yet again.
-We are going to examine how to do just that in the discussions which follow here below.
+We are going to examine how to soften honey in plastic container – that in the discussions which follow here below.

-- 1 How To Soften Honey In A Plastic Container
+- 1 How To Soften Honey In Plastic Container

 Tools and Materials required

 Recommended Article –DIY Make Honey Sticks